Intermittent Fasting Tips: My 18 Years of Experience Using Intermittent Fasting for Fat Loss

 The 4Chan guys must have REALLY enjoyed multiple meals per day

-…because they attacked the Intermittent Fasting post for months.
+They attacked my Intermittent Fasting Diet Plan blog post for months.

 I felt a bit beat up and tired.

 Their attack was in the form of comments.

 They would create penis and vulva drawings using “@” symbols.

 I’m talking HUNDREDS of these comments per day.